 Have you ever fallen in love with a property from the minute you set eyes on it?
 I was in love with the Gypsy Cottage the moment I glimpsed this picture perfect getaway.
 I will tell you more about this gorgeous country hideaway in a later story.
 Right now I want to share a recipe from our stay.
-Nicole Michelle Kanofski is not just the owner of The Gypsy Cottage, she is also a fabulous cook and has generously shared her recipe for Carrot & Ginger Cake with our Gourmet Getaways readers.
+Nicole is not just the owner of The Gypsy Cottage, she is also a fabulous cook and has generously shared her recipe for Carrot & Ginger Cake with us.

 You see, when we arrived at the cottage we were treated to a wonderful afternoon tea.
 Waiting for us in the sweet cottage kitchen, was this delicious Carrot & Ginger Cake.
 The cake was served with an amazing Salted Caramel Glaze and in the fridge was freshly whipped cream.
 The combination was literally drool worthy.